 Section B: Wider World Depth Studies (one topic studied)

 Each depth study investigates international conflict.
-Students will be able to deepen their
+Students will be able to deepen their understanding of the modern world.

-Paper 2: Shaping the nation enables students to understand key developments and events in the
+Paper 2: Shaping the nation enables students to understand key developments and events in the history of Britain.
+The paper is divided into two sections:

 Section A: Thematic studies (one topic studied)